PNTR-CWL/better-ytmusic/README.md

-# Better YTMusic
+# 🎶 Better YTMusic

-🎵 **Better YTMusic** is a project that aims to improve the look and feel of YouTube Music, inspired by Material You.
+ **Better YTMusic** is a project that aims to improve the look and feel of YouTube Music, inspired by Material You.
-This project is currently in **alpha** — please report any bugs or share your ideas for improvements!
+This project is currently in **alpha** — please report any bugs or share your ideas for improvements on [Discord](https://discord.gg/2eCpbXadsC)

----

 ✅ **Tested on this desktop version:**
 [YTM (github.com/th-ch/youtube-music)](https://github.com/th-ch/youtube-music)